Alkr04/Albin-Kron-Portfolio/README.md

 ### Game description

-A simple horde survival game. survive for as long as you can whit only a sword and 50 shotgun shells.
+A simple horde survival game. survive for as long as you can with only a sword and 50 shotgun shells.

 ### Project info